Nyovelt/pintos-projects/doc.md

 > invalid virtual address should cause the stack to be extended into
 > the page that faulted.

-First the user memory is between `0x8000000` to `0xC000000`, which is the valid zone.
-Next, the address should above the `esp-32` for it's the zone for stack.
-So when `page_fault` happens from `esp-32` to `PHYS_BASE`, we will consider it can be a stack growth, which is also mentioned in the **PintOS Guide.**
+First the user memory is between `0x8000000` to `0xC000000`, which is the valid region.
+Next, the address should above the `esp-32` if it is for stack.
+So when `page_fault` happens from `esp-32` to `PHYS_BASE`, we will consider it can be a stack growth, which is also mentioned in the *PintOS Guide.*

 ---- SYNCHRONIZATION ----